-Return on Investment (ROI) is a performance measure used to evaluate the returns of an investment or to compare efficiency between different investments.
+Return on Investment (ROI) is a performance measure used to evaluate the returns of an investment or to compare the relative efficiency of different investments.
 ROI measures the return of an investment relative to the cost of the investment.

 The Return on Investment (ROI) formula:

-Where “Gain from Investment” refers to the money generated from the sale of the investment, or the increase in value of the investment regardless of whether it is sold or not.
+Where “Gain from Investment” refers to the amount of profit generated from the sale of the investment, or the increase in value of the investment regardless of whether it is sold or not.

 Return on Investment is a very popular financial metric due to the fact that it is a simple formula that can be used to assess the profitability of an investment.
 ROI is easy to calculate and can be applied to all kinds of investments.

-Return on investment helps determine which investment opportunities are preferable to others.
+Return on investment helps investors to determine which investment opportunities are most preferable or attractive.

 For example, let us consider Investment A and Investment B, each with a cost of $100.
 These two investments are risk-free (cash flows are guaranteed) and the cash flows are $500 for Investment A and $400 for Investment B next year.

-1. Due to the fact that Return on Investment is expressed as a percentage (%) and not as a dollar amount, it can clear up confusion in dollar value returns.
+1. Due to the fact that Return on Investment is expressed as a percentage (%) and not as a dollar amount, it can clear up confusion that may exist in merely looking at dollar value returns.

 For example, Investor A made $200 investing in options and Investor B made $50,000 investing in new condominiums.
 If only this information is given, you may assume that Investor B holds the better investment.